lzhenn/cmip6-to-wrfinterm/ReadMe.md

 If you run the sample case successfully, you are expected to see snapshots of the skin temperature in the initial condition and after 6-hour WRFv4.3 run as shown as above.

+## Troubleshooting

+**(Nov 27, 2022)**: According to feedback from several users, if you are using Windows Subsystem for Linux (WSL, typically Ubuntu from Microsoft Store), please note Windows does **NOT** support colon ":" in the file name.
+You may rename the output file name or try a pure Linux platform.

 ## Usage

 ### Modify config.ini